pytorch/multipy/README.md

 ### Running unit tests for `multipy::runtime`

 We first need to generate the neccessary examples.
-First make sure your python environment has [torch](https://pytorch.org).
+First make sure your python enviroment has [torch](https://pytorch.org).
 Afterwards, once `multipy::runtime` is built, run the following (executed automatically for `docker` and `pip` above):

 ```
 cd multipy/multipy/runtime